uboslinux/ubos-docs/sphinx/users/installation/x86_container.rst

    .. code-block:: none

-      > ubos-admin update
+      % sudo ubos-admin update

 #.
 You are now ready to :doc:`set up your first app and site </users/firstsite>`.
 Note
-   that with the private networking setup described on this page, you will only be able to access apps installed in your UBOS container from the host computer.
+   that with the private networking setup described on this page, you will only be able to access :term:`Apps <App>` installed in your UBOS container from the host computer.
 If you like to access them from anywhere else, you either need to give your container a non-private IP address, or port forward from the host to the container.